 Now with season-extending programs, many Branson businesses are open year-round.
 Each passing year, more and more people are coming to Branson between Thanksgiving and New Year's.

 Nestled in the beautiful Ozark Mountains, Branson is a great place for entertainment and outdoor activities.
-Locals and visitors alike, enjoy a broad range of opportunities for camping, biking, canoeing, hiking, boating, picnicking, and other outdoor activities.
+Locals and visitors enjoy a broad range of opportunities for camping, biking, canoeing, hiking, boating, picnicking, and other outdoor activities.

 Public and private nature parks are spread throughout the area as well as ten world-class golf courses.
 Hunting seasons are regulated by the Missouri Department of Conservation.
 Outdoor theaters provide plenty of drama under the stars while daytime recreations wear kids out quickly!